proplot-dev/proplot/docs/quickstart1.rst

 `~proplot.subplots.subplots` is extremely powerful.
 It supports 2D indexing, and slicing the container will return an `~proplot.subplots.axes_list` of the selected axes.
-This is used below to call axes method on multiple axes at once.
-See :ref:`The format command` for details.
+This is used below to call axes method on multiple axes at once (see :ref:`The format command` for details).
+If your subplots do not fit on a nice 2D grid, simply use 1D indexing.

 .. code:: ipython3